 How many days recording can a DVR/NVR store?

 The length of archive depends on number of cameras, frames per second (FPS) and amount of available hard disk space (HDD).
-The other setting that can effect this is motion detection, however many DVRs will still record constantly whilst there is no motion.
+The other setting that can effect this is motion detection, however some DVRs will still record constantly whilst there is no motion at a reduced rate.

 For a typical four camera 1080P 2MP system recording 24/7 @ 12 fps you will get approx. 1 week storage from a 1TB HDD.
 See frame rates below to see how to increase this.